-Take the tomato mixture off the heat and add it to a blender. drain and add both the soaked cashew and dates to the blender.
+Drain the soaked cashew and dates into a blender and blend till is smooth.
+Remove 2 tablespoons of this cashew cream and set aside.
+Take the tomato mixture off the heat and add it to a blender.
 Blend adding about ½ cup of water to form a thick sauce.

-Return the tomato sauce to the dutch oven, add Kashmiri Lal mirch/paprika and let it simmer for about 3-4 minutes.
-Add about a cup of water and let it continue to simmer for a couple of more minutes.
+Return the tomato sauce to the Dutch oven.
+Add about a cup of water if the gravy is too thick.
+Add Kashmiri Lal mirch/paprika, kasoori methi, and garam masala (if using) and let it simmer for about 3-4 minutes. and let it continue to simmer for a couple of more minutes.

 When the cauliflower is ready (and if you haven’t eaten most of it already) add it to the gravy and simmer for 5 minutes.